Quantum Optics Fundamentals

 Photon Momentum

-Photon momentum equals reduced Planck constant times wave vector.
-Connects quantum mechanics to electrodynamics.
+Photon momentum equals reduced Planck constant times wave number.
+Links quantum and electromagnetic theories.

 ΔxΔp ≥ ℏ/2